namje0/namje_shipwright/README.md

 > This framework requires [OpenStarbound Nightly Build](https://github.com/OpenStarbound/OpenStarbound)

 > [!WARNING]
-> namjeShipwright is still in development and shouldn't be used in an actual playthrough. **Please report any bugs**
 > This framework has not been tested in multiplayer.
-> Don't use it on a pre-existing character.
+Please report any issues with the framework!

 A ship overhaul framework that adds a modern BYOS implementation, the ability to store and move between multiple ships, a new ship upgrading implementation, and the ability to create and use ship templates.